 Making money from a YouTube channel probably isn’t the reason you’ll start one, but the opportunities to earn are a pleasant surprise once you realize how many of them there are.

-Here are just some of their estimates:
+Here are just some of their estimates and the number of subscribers these YouTubers have:

 - EpicMealTime makes around $3.1 Million (7 million subscribers)